 His award-winning portrayal of the New Zealand speed bike racer Burt Munro in the biographical movie ‘The World’s fastest Indian’ (2005) is one of his personal favourites.

-He won the Academy Award for Best Actor in a Leading role for his portrayal of Hannibal Lecter in ‘The Silence of the Lambs’ in 1991.
+Anthony Hopkins won the Academy Award for Best Actor in a Leading role for his portrayal of Hannibal Lecter in ‘The Silence of the Lambs’ in 1991.

-He was presented The Cecil B. DeMille Award in 2006 for his “outstanding contributions to the world of entertainment".
+He was presented The Cecil B. DeMille Award in 2006, for his “outstanding contributions to the world of entertainment".

 Anthony Hopkins has won Best Actor (Academy Awards) nomination for the films The Remains of the Day, Nixon, Amistad, The Two Popes and The Father.